The Harlow Report

 A few minutes now can save you hours later.

-Setting up a router can be a quick and easy task—so quick and easy, in fact, that you might skip a few steps or plan to return to them later.
+Setting up a router can be a quick and easy task--so quick and easy, in fact, that you might skip a few steps or plan to return to them later.
 Except later might not come soon enough, as I recently discovered after an unexpected (and much unwanted) reset of my router.
 In seconds, the device configuration and settings were all gone.
 Poof!
 With no recoverable backup on hand.

-It serves me right, since I know better than to skip steps. … Take an extra 15 minutes and follow these four steps—and don’t put some of them off, like I did.
+It serves me right, since I know better than to skip steps. … Take an extra 15 minutes and follow these four steps--and don't put some of them off, like I did.

 Read full story at PCWorld